Ovarian cancer refers to several types of tumour arising from the ovaries. It is the leading cause of gynaecological cancer death in the UK.

 - Lymph node involvement is common

-Most cases involve surgery (sometimes referred to as “debunking surgery” in advanced disease) followed by adjuvant chemotherapy.
+Most cases involve surgery (sometimes referred to as “debulking surgery” in advanced disease) followed by adjuvant chemotherapy.

-- More effective than platinum agents only if disease bulk diameter <2cm
+- More effective than chemotherapy (typically platinum agents) only if disease bulk diameter <2cm

 - Total abdominal hysterectomy (TAH) and bilateral salpingo-oophorectomy (BSO) – removal of ovaries and fallopian tubes